Skip to main content

 • Do not stay on ridge tops or wide-open areas or near ledges

-Operations should not resume for at least 30 minutes after the storm activity has passed.
+Activity should not resume until at least 30 mins after the storm activity has passed.

 If a person is struck by lightning:

-• Know that lightning strike victims do not retain the charge and are not "electrified."
+• Victims of lightning do not retain the charge and are not "electrified."
 It is safe to help them.

 • Cardiopulmonary arrest occurs from both the direct current to the heart and paralysis of the respiratory center in the brain.

-• Although heart rhythm may spontaneously return, respiratory muscle paralysis may persist, and rescue breaths may be necessary for several minutes even after the pulse returns.
+• Although cardiac rhythm may spontaneously return, respiratory muscle paralysis may persist, and rescue breaths may be necessary for several minutes even after the pulse returns.

 • Almost everyone struck by lightning who does not have cardiac and/or respiratory arrest at the scene survives, even though they may be seriously injured or burned.

-• Look around at your current setting: where would you take cover in a lightning storm?
+• Look around at your current setting: where would you take cover in a storm?

-• If someone were struck by lightning, where is the rescue breathing equipment?
+• If someone were to be struck by lightning, where is the rescue breathing equipment?
 Do you know how to use it?

 Have an idea or feedback?